pam-u2f, YubiKeys, what the hell?

 For U2F to work, each user with a YubiKey need a mapping, happily there is a binary for that.
 By default, it generates a configuration requiring user presence verification (ie touching the key).
 This can be disabled (but would be less secure), and other options can be enabled to increase security, eg PIN verification (which we will use there).

-Run the following command to generate a U2F mapping:
+As an example, one can run the following command to generate a U2F mapping:

 pamu2fcfg -N > ~/.config/Yubico/u2f_keys